 - Flintlock: The Siege of Dawn (summer 2024)

 - Fantasy Life i: The Girl Who Steals Time (summer 2024)

 - Warhammer 40,000: Space Marine 2 (second half of 2024)

 - The Wolf Among Us 2 (2024)

-- Warhammer 40K: Darktide for Xbox Series X/S (TBA)
+- Phasmophobia for PS5 and Xbox Series X/S (TBA)

 That’s why, just as we did in 2021 and 2022, Digital Trends is rounding up every game delay that’s announced throughout 2023.
 Here are the high-profile ones that have happened so far, listed chronologically by their new intended release dates.

 As Until Dawn: Rush of Blood is one of the best games for PlayStation VR, The Dark Pictures: Switchback VR, Supermassive Games’ PlayStation VR2 successor, is a highly anticipated launch title for the upcoming VR headset.
 Unfortunately, it will no longer make PlayStation VR2’s February 22 launch and will instead be released on March 16.
 On Twitter, a message from Supermassive Games says this delay will ensure that players “receive the most polished, terrifying experience possible” at release.
 The game was released on that date to mixed reviews.